 During the Summer, Riyadh will have fewer events happening because the weather gets extremely hot and locals stay inside more, but Saudi Arabia seems to be focused in providing as much entertainment in Saudi Arabia as possible so it is worth downloading the Riyadh Season app to check what is happening and speak to some locals about what entertainment in Riyadh is on, no matter when you visit.

 Did you know that up until about 2017 there were no cinemas in Saudi Arabia!
-Now that there are, going to the cinema is a popular activity, especially at night, and late at night.
+Now that there are, going to the cinema is a popular activity and one of the popular things to do in Riyadh for locals, especially at night, and late at night.
 You may not find this interesting, but like going to the mall and going to coffee shops, this is what Saudi’s do in Riyadh and if you want to experience the best of Riyadh, I suggest you join in on activities like this too!

 Day Trips from Riyadh.

 What I really loved doing in Riyadh is heading of the city on an organised tour from Riyadh.
-I was surprised to see that most of the people on the 2 day tours from Riyadh I did were Saudi but I really liked this because I was able to meet a lot of local people and it felt like a local experience, but as a foreign tourist in Riyadh, I was still welcomed onto the tour and I did meet some other international tourists too!
+I was surprised to see that most of the people on the 2day tours from Riyadh that I did were Saudi but I really liked this because I was able to meet a lot of local people and it felt like a local experience, but as a foreign tourist in Riyadh, I was still welcomed onto the tour and I did meet some other international tourists who were travelling around Saudi Arabia too!